Aaron-Bopp/TIM/40_Evergreens/How to review books.md

 This largely depends on the medium.
 The scale above can largely be applied to both non-fiction and fiction, but when critiquing books, the book should be able to be compared to other books within it's genre.
 I think the reviewer should be well read in a genre before they start critiquing books in the genre, and for non-fiction they should be critiquing books in light of current information.
 ^[Yes this means that a book's rating may fall over time, but this only adds more weight the rating, a true 10/10 should be timeless]

-I myself haven't reached a point in any genre to start being a critique, ^[except the genre of reviewing reviewers] but I think that a good critique would likely involve at least some of the following categories.
+I haven't reached a point in any genre to start being a critic, ^[except the genre of reviewing reviewers] but I think that a good critique would likely involve at least some of the following categories.

 | Category              | Meaning                                                              |
 | --------------------- | -------------------------------------------------------------------- |